mdeniz/marcus_bikes/README.md

 #### Adjust quantity on cart item

-Each item in the list have a quantity input that can be changed and saved to the database, this will make the cart to recalculate takin into account the new values.
+Each item in the list have a quantity input that can be changed and saved to the database, this will make the cart to recalculate taking into account the new values.

 #### Remove cart item

-There is an icon of a bin close the quantity input that serves as a button to remove the product item from the cart.
+There is an icon of a bin close to the quantity input that serves as a button to remove the product item from the cart.
 This will reload the cart after removing the item and recalculate everything once again.

 ### Administrative workflows

-The administrative side of the store can be reached in this code exercise just clicking on the icon in the shape of a greek palace on the right most part of the header.
+The administrative side of the store can be reached in this code exercise just by clicking on the icon in the shape of a greek palace on the right most part of the header.

-The styles have been tweaked in order to allow Marcus be aware of were in the shop is he currently.
-The navigation menu becomes redish and it will only show Categories and Products links.
+The styles have been tweaked in order to allow Marcus be aware visually of were in the shop is he currently working.
+The navigation menu turns into a redish color and it will only show Categories and Products links.
 It will look like this:

 ![Admin homepage](doc/assets/admin_site.png)

-If Marcus needs to switch back to the shop site he only needs to click on the icon on the shape of shop in the right most part of the header.
+If Marcus needs to switch back to the shop site he only needs to click on the icon on the shape of a shop in the right most part of the header.

 #### Categories

-If Marcus clicks on the "Categories" link of the navigation menu, the browser will land in the index of categories to be administrated.
-There you can show a category info, edit it or even destroy it.
+If Marcus clicks on the "Categories" link of the navigation menu, the browser will land in the index of the categories to be administrated.
+There Marcus can see a category info in full detail, edit it or even destroy it.
 This page will look like this:

 ![Categories Admin index](doc/assets/admin_categories_index.png)